fogfish/datalog/README.md

 ## background

 The logic program consists of finite set of rules and large volume of ground facts -- knowledge.
 The rules are used to deduce new facts from other facts.
-The Horn clauses formally defines rules (first-order formula)
+The [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause) formally defines rules (first-order formula)

 ```
    L0 :- L1, ..., Ln
 ```

 `L0` is a rule head, it is a producer of new facts deducted by body expression.
 The body is a conjunction of statement, built-in functions and filters.
 Each `Li` consist of predicate symbol and terms such as `p(t1, ..., tk)`.
 A term is either a constant or a variable.
-The rules can be expressed using relational algebra.
 The head is a derived relation, deducted through the _logical program_ and ground facts.
 It is not explicitly persisted anywhere and corresponds the relation view (projection).
 The materialization of these view is the main task of this library.
 Body predicates refers either to derived relations or ground facts.
 Ground facts are physically stored in external memory -- the library assumes that each predicated corresponds to exactly one persistent relation such that each ground fact `p(t1, ..., tk)` is retrieved as a tuple `(t1, ..., tk)`.
 The predicates with common variables give rise to join.

 The library uses a "functional" interpretation of predicates, any predicate is a function -- sigma expression.
 It associates some of its bound arguments to the remaining ones, returning the lazy set of tuples corresponding to materialized predicate.
 For example if p is binary predicate, its σ function is denoted as